bosgithub/Numpy_Operations/README.md

 <br>

-6 - Element wise multiplication implemented in python and numpy
+6 - Element Wise Multiplication function implemented in python and numpy

 <br>

-7 - Inner Product implemented in python and numpy
+7 - Inner Product function implemented in python and numpy